+More ways to Say No

 The simple No - be firm but polite.

-- No, I don't want to.
+No, I don't want to.

-- I'd rather not.
+I'd rather not.

-- I don't think so right now.
+I don't think so right now.

-- That's not for me.
+That's not for me.

 No with a reason - keep it short.

-- No, that would be stealing.
+No, that would be stealing.

-- I don't want to get into trouble.
+I don't want to get into trouble.

-- I know too many people with a drinking problem.
+I know too many people with a drinking

+problem.

-- That sounds really dangerous to me.
+That sounds really dangerous to me.

-No with an alternative - suggest something else to do.

-No, why don't we go play football instead?
+No with an alternative - suggest No, why don't we go play football instead?

-- Let's go see what the other girls are doing. - I think it would be more fun to listen to music. - Let's use the time to work on the youth leadership project.
+something else to do.
+Let's go see what the other girls are doing.

+I think it would be more fun to listen to

+music.

+Let's use the time to work on the youth

+leadership project.
-Walk away - leave but invite the person to come with you.

-- I'm just going to leave.
-If you want to come, you can.
+Walk away - leave but invite the person to I'm just going to leave.
+If you want to come,

+come with you. you can.

-- I'll catch up with you later.
+I'll catch up with you later.

-- I'm taking off.
+I'm taking off.
 See you around.

-- Got to go.
+Got to go.
 Call me.

 No with an excuse - explain why you can't.
+No, my dad would be extremely angry with

+me.

+No, I've got to be getting home.

+I'd die if my family found out.

+Sorry, I need to run an errand for my mother.

+It's getting late and I promised I'd help my

+sister.

-- No, my dad would be extremely angry with me. - No, I've got to be getting home. - I'd die if my family found out. - Sorry, I need to run an errand for my mother. - It's getting late and I promised I'd help my sister. - 8.
-Announce that you'd like participants to become more at ease in saying "No." Arrange participants in a circle, either sitting or standing.
+8. Announce that you'd like participants to become more at ease in saying "No." Arrange participants in a circle, either sitting or standing.
 Say: